Obada111/competitive-programming/README.md

 ---

-## 🧠 How I Treat Competitive Programming
+## 🧠 How I Think About Competitive Programming

 Competitive Programming, for me, is about three things: